PostOwl/postowl/README.md

 More seriously: PostOwl is currently an early technical preview, so we've been moving fast and breaking things.

-## Why is this in JavaScript not TypeScript - don't you know it's 2023?!
+## Why is this in JavaScript not TypeScript?

 We like JavaScript.
 That doesn't mean that PostOwl might not be converted to TypeScript sometime in the future.